stefan-hoeck/idris2-tutorial/src/Tutorial/IO.md

 Function `go` calls for some additional explanations.
 First, note how we used the same syntax for pattern matching intermediary results as we also saw for `let` bindings.
-As you can see, we can use several vertical bars to handle more than one additional patterns.
+As you can see, we can use several vertical bars to handle more than one additional pattern.
 In order to read a single line from a file, we use function `fGetLine`.
 As with most operations working with the file system, this function might fail with a `FileError`, which we have to handle correctly.
 Note also, that